MaT1g3R/Halp/deliverables/iteration-03.plan.md

     * This list allows people to assign themselves tasks and for the entire team to keep track of the progress of all the tasks as well as contribute themselves to tasks that were not assigned to them if help is needed.

  * Discord Server
-    * We will use the discord app the same way we used it for the first deliverable, as a way to communicate with each other outside of our in person meetings.
+    * We will use the discord app the same way we used it for the first deliverable, as a way to communicate with each other outside of our in-person meetings.
 Something we might consider doing is using the voice chat feature of the app in order to hold meetings when not everyone is able to meet in person.

 #### Git / GitHub workflow

- * Milestones for deadline
- * Board
- * Branches
- * Pull Requests
+ * Milestones are used to help set a pace for the workload and tasks being done on time.
  * How people would work on the repo would either be branching from the repo or forking and cloning a local copy of the repo onto their local machine.
  * Any new code that would be added to the master repo would either be merged from a branch or a fork.
 A peer will review the code and make sure there are no typos and, if there are no conflicts, approve the pull request.
  * In the event of a merge conflict, the code reviewer will resolve the conflicts manually.
 If the conflict is too complicated to resolve with one person, the reviewer will request for help from the group and then make the decision which version to proceed with.